webis-de/small-text/docs/data_structures.rst

 Small-Text's basic data structures for data are called :py:class:`Datasets<small_text.data.datasets.Dataset>` and represent text data for :doc:`single-label and multi-label classification<classification>`.
-These datasets also hold meta information about the underlying data, namely the number of classes and whether the labeling is single- or multi-label.
+Besides features and labels, these datasets also hold meta information about the underlying data, namely the number of classes and whether the labeling is single- or multi-label.

 Basic Data Structures